 Pictured below is a trio of salmon sushi I ordered a la carte.
 This was more expensive at JPY 170 which is why it’s on a different-colored plate.

-As you’d expect, sushi at kaitenzushi restaurants isn’t of the same quality as sushi from the top restaurants but they’re cheap, convenient, and fun.
+As you’d expect, sushi at kaitenzushi restaurants isn’t of the same quality as sushi from the best restaurants in Tokyo but they’re cheap, convenient, and fun.
 We just love the casual atmosphere and the fact that we can grab whatever plates of sushi we want, whenever we want.

-Sushiro has multiple branches throughout Tokyo.
+Sushiro has multiple branches in Tokyo.
 We went to the branch at the BigBox Takadanobaba shopping mall.